E-mail to a friend X

 Indulging in sweets, ice cream and other white sugar and refined flour foods only on occasion.
 Fast food options such as fried foods and those high in saturated fat and trans fatty acids should be kept to a minimum.

-Here are some feeding tips for toddlers and preschool children:
+Feeding tips for toddlers and preschool children

 • Young children have small stomachs yet large energy needs.
 Feed your children smaller meals at a higher frequency such as three meals and two snacks daily.